-Brian Belcher was invited to present and participate in a workshop on “Impact Assessment and Landscapes in CGIAR” organized by the CGIAR Standing Panel on Impact Assessment (SPIA) Oct.
+Brian Belcher was invited to present and participate in a workshop on “Impact Assessment and Landscapes in CGIAR” organized by the CGIAR Standing Panel on Impact Assessment (SPIA) held on Oct.
 9 2018 in Stellenbosch, South Africa.
 The workshop was organized in conjunction with Science Forum 2018.
 The purpose of this forum was to identify interactions between agricultural research and the Sustainable Development Goals (SDGs) to inform the development of research themes and frameworks within the CGIAR with the goals of strengthening the science-policy interface and delivering on research impact.

 Belcher shares approach and lessons learned in outcome evaluations at CIFOR’s 25th Anniversary Annual Meeting

 Brian Belcher participated in the Annual Science Meeting of the Centre for International Forestry Research (CIFOR), on the theme of “Forests Matter”.
-This year marks the CIFOR’s 25th Anniversary.
+This year marks CIFOR’s 25th anniversary.
 Belcher ran a session on co-generation of knowledge and presented the Sustainability Research Effectiveness (SRE) Program’s approach and lessons learned in planning and evaluating CIFOR research projects.
 CIFOR is in the process of adopting the principles in the SRE’s transdisciplinary research quality assessment framework for their own research quality assessment.

-Brian Belcher, Rachel Davel, Rachel Claus, and Cheryl Heykoop facilitated a full-day workshop with Power To Be staff, partners, and participants to develop a Theory of Change for the organization.
+Brian Belcher, Rachel Claus, Rachel Davel, and Cheryl Heykoop facilitated a full-day workshop with Power To Be staff, partners, and participants to develop a Theory of Change for the organization.
 This will support Power To Be in piloting a new monitoring and evaluation strategy that helps the organization achieve its goals.
 Power To Be aspires to inspire youth and families in need of support to discover their limitless abilities through nature-based programs.

 The Bachelor of Business Administration Program at Royal Roads University initiated collaboration with the Sustainability Research Effectiveness team to articulate a Theory of Change for their program.
 The process advanced understanding and highlighted important lessons about how their program can contribute to social change.